-Massive mural of Greta Thunberg to stare down at San Francisco
+Massive mural of Greta Thunberg stares down at San Francisco

 “We are really just hoping that it stops and makes them think, that this will amplify Greta’s message, that people will start to understand the clear call for action that she is sending out,” Scott said.

+Thunberg has spent the last three months in North America after arriving in New York City by boat on Aug.
+28, delivering a speech at a United Nations climate summit there in September.

+In her Twitter post on Tuesday she said she would set sail from Virginia in the morning on a 48-foot catamaran whose owners have offered her a ride across the Atlantic.

-Reporting by Omar Younis; editing by Bill Tarrant and Sonya Hepinstall
+Reporting by Omar Younis; Additional reporting by Dan Whitcomb in Culver City, California; Editing by Bill Tarrant and Sonya Hepinstall